 A Registry is the entire information system (or location) in which a collection of Registers is located.
 A Register is a collection of tables in a database containing identifiers assigned to items with descriptions of the associated items.
 Descriptions may consist of many types of information including names, definitions and codes.

 In the case of S-100, the IHO is hosting an online Registry engine called S-100 Geospatial Information (GI) Registry.
-The IHO GI Registry can be accessed at http://registry.iho.int.
+The IHO GI Registry can be accessed at https://registry.iho.int.
 This Registry provides the facility to access and maintain the various S-100 Registers.
 The S-100 GI Registry contains subordinate Registers, depicted in Figure A-7-1 below.